अहम्

 @reyyified

-A lot went on her, but until the invention of heliography - accurately reproducing visual reality in a tangible form - in 1826, all the documented records remain in the form of texts defined by language.
+A lot went on here, but until the invention of heliography - a process that accurately reproduced visual material reality in a tangible form - in 1826, all the documented records remain in the form of texts defined by the structures of language.

 civilisation